Data Structures

 The primary data structures of the parser are

-1. Primitive Blocks (PrimitiveBlock)
+- Primitive Blocks (

 The parser first breaks source text into primitive blocks (1), then maps the internal language parser over a list of primitive blocks to produce expression blocks (3).
 Finally, the function transformAccumulate is mapped over the list of expression blocks, simultaneously collecting information such as cross-references and updating the list of expression blocks with that information